 My Mother the Muslim

-My mother went psycho after she converted to Islam.
-We could accept the hijab and the halal food because she had always worn scarves, and her cooking was atrocious anyway, so whether a cow’s head was aligned with qiblah, or some illegal in a slaughterhouse said ‘in the name of God’, when he cut its throat or not made no difference to us.
+My mother went psycho after converting to Islam.
+We could accept the hijab and the halal food because she had always worn scarves, and her cooking was atrocious anyway, so whether a cow’s head was aligned with qiblah or not, or some illegal in a slaughterhouse said ‘in the name of God’ when he cut its throat, made no difference to us.
 At first we thought her prayer mat was neat, and Diego downloaded an app on her phone so she could face the right way when she knelt down.
 And when she couldn’t use it properly, he and I went halves in a qiblah compass for her birthday.
 If this is all being a Muslim was about, everything probably would have turned out okay.

 The first sign of trouble were the nut jobs.
 We’re Mexicans, and trust me when I say we know about nut jobs.
 You ever seen a backyard discoteca, with fog machines and disco balls?
 Well, come to El Paso for Saturday night barbeque, and that’s what you’ll get; it’s our very own Pesadilla en Elm Street.
 But after the Muslim clerics started dropping by, strobe lights on the back porch seemed downright normal.
 The first time I met them, they seemed friendly, but soon enough they’re asking you whether you think it’s right to be wearing a skirt so short and tight (while all the time trying to get a good look up it).
 Mexican boys are dogs, but the Muslims make them look like choir boys.
 And if more than one of them gets you alone, you better have a knife on you to cool their ardour.